 How about fairytale castles, medieval thermal baths, spectacular views of the city, gorgeous ancient bridges, iconic landmarks with stunning architecture, excellent ruin bars and delicious cuisines sound?

 Well, if you are nodding your head at any of these, pick Budapest right away without a doubt.

 You just need a weekend in Budapest to explore the highlights, including a guided tour of the city’s attractions like the Hungarian Parliament, the Buda Castle and the Fisherman’s Bastion

 Hike to the top of Gellért Hill, one of the UNESCO World Heritage sites in the city to enjoy bird views of the sunset.

-And the other evening, walk along the Danube or joining a romantic evening cruise to take in the spectacle of the city as the lights go up.
+And the other evening, walk along the Danube or join a romantic evening cruise to take in the spectacle of the city as the lights go up.

 PRAGUE, CZECH REPUBLIC

-Consistently voted one of the most beautiful cities in the word explains its popularity, but you can’t deny its enchanting beauty that captures your complete attention throughout your time in the city.
+Consistently voted one of the most beautiful cities in the world explains its popularity, but you can’t deny its enchanting beauty that captures your complete attention throughout your time in the city.

 One of the prettiest places in Europe, Prague is where you should go to experience the historical centre, a UNESCO World Heritage Site, the magnificent Charles Bridge, the stunning Prague Castle, the cathedrals, museums and beautiful hill-top views.